What is a Geometric Distribution?

 For the die example, I calculated the probability of first rolling a six on the third trial.
 Using the number of failures form, we don’t count the success trial, just the preceding failures.
 Hence, if we have success on the third roll, that means we have two failures, and those two forms of the geometric distribution calculate the same probability.

-I use the success on the Xth trial version throughout this post, except for the geometric distribution calculator section, where we need to convert to the number of failures form.
+I use the success on the Xth trial version throughout this post.

 Parameter and Notation